Cody Martin (baseball): Seattle Mariners

+New York Mets

 On March 26, 2018, Martin signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-On April 24, 2018, he was traded to the Kansas City T-Bones of the American Association.
+On April 24, he was traded to the Kansas City T-Bones of the American Association.

 On May 19, the New York Mets purchased his contract from the T-Bones.
-He was released on September 10, 2018.
+In 17 starts for the Triple-A Las Vegas 51s, Martin posted a 3–4 record and 7.03 ERA with 70 strikeouts across 80 2/3 innings of work.
+He elected free agency following the season on November 2.

 Post-playing career

-On December 6, 2018, Martin announced his retirement from playing professional baseball, and that he had accepted a position as the new Northwest Area scout for the Atlanta Braves.
+On December 6, 2018, Martin announced his retirement from playing professional baseball, and that he had accepted a position as a northwest area scout for the Atlanta Braves.
+In the 2024 Major League Baseball draft, the Braves selected Mason Guerra in the fourteenth round based on Martin's recommendation.